Botanical illustration: Seventeenth century

+Clara Peters (fl.1607–1676) was among the earliest specialist painters of still lifes and flowers, starting in 1607.

 Theodor de Bry, draughtsman and engraver, published his Florilegium novum in 1612, consisting of 116 plates representing, as the full title emphasises, flowers and plants, with their roots and bulbs, engraved from nature.
 It appears that at least some of the plates were borrowed from Pierre Vallet (c.
 1575–1657), engraver and embroiderer to Kings Henri IV and Louis XIII, who himself published two florilèges: Le Jardin du roy tres chrestien Henri IV (1608) and Le Jardin du roy tres chrestien Loys XIII (1623).
 Some of the plates are beautifully hand-colored.
 Both books were made for "those who wish to paint or illuminate, embroider or make tapestries".
 Johann Theodor de Bry greatly assisted his father.
 With the assistance of Matthäus Merian der Ältere he later published Florilegium renovatum et auctum, also known as Anthologia Magna (1641), an expanded version with 177 engraved plates.

 Emanuel Sweerts, a tulip collector, published another florilegium: Florilegium by Emanuel Sweerts of Zevenbergen, living in Amsterdam [...] showing various flowers and other plants, in two parts, drawn from nature and rendered in four languages (Latin, German, French and Dutch).
 The first part is devoted to 67 bulb plants (32 varieties of tulips), and the second to 43 perennial plants.
 Each plate (all borrowed from de Bry's Florilegium) is numbered and refers to an index in which its name appears.
 The 1612 edition includes a preface in which the author gives the two addresses where tulips can be bought, in Frankfurt and Amsterdam : botanical illustration suddenly found a new outlet in the production of nursery catalogues.

 Hortus Eystettensis (1613) is a "cabinet book" and, more precisely, a florilegium: it contains engravings of the plants grown in the garden created by the botanist Basilius Besler at the request of the Prince-Bishop of Eichstätt.
 The 367 engravings, mostly by Wolfgang Kilian, were designed to be painted, if necessary.

+Margareta de Heer (1603–1665) primarily painted still lifes of birds, flowers, shells, and insects.
+In the 1650s, she painted various tulip varieties of that era.
+She rendered her subjects in great detail often using gouache on panel or parchment.
+Margaretha may have worked on commission for the botanist Henricus Munting (1583–1658).